Skip to content

 LHS Pathways

-Penn PORTAL is a P30 program (P30HS029745) uniting behavioral, data, and implementation scientists from Penn’s Schools of Medicine, Nursing, Engineering, and Business (Wharton) to support the research and training opportunities of the LHS Scientists.
+Penn PORTAL is a P30 program (P30HS029745) uniting behavioral, data, and implementation scientists from Penn’s Schools of Medicine, Nursing, Engineering, and Business to support the research and training opportunities of the LHS Scientists.
 These experts are joined by leaders in the design, analysis, equity, and ethics of health services research studies; clinical operations leaders; and longstanding community partners in the Philadelphia region.

-LHS Scientist Investigator
+Scientist Investigator

-Directed toward early-career clinician- and non-clinician investigators seeking to become independent and externally funded LHS scientists.
+Directed toward early-career clinician- and non-clinician investigators seeking to become independent and externally funded LHS Scientists.

 Program Overview

-Research & Training Opportunities1 (2 years)Scientist InvestigatorClinician Leader
+Research & Training Opportunities (2 years)

-Access to consultants in equity, community engagement, ethics, research, and data analysis for research projectsxx
+Access to consultants in equity, community engagement, ethics, research, and data analysis

 1Affiliate Scholars from outside of Penn Medicine have access to the LHS Design Studios and LHS Seminar Series.